elespdn/visualize-versions/README.md

 Comparaison des deux versions principales, longue et brève.

 Épisode: fin de la Fausse Guenièvre (ed.
-Micha, vol. I, IX)
+Micha, vol. I, IX).

 Some topics are highlighted with colors (and a checklist will be available too).